-These income riders work by creating what I call "Wallet 1" and "Wallet 2".
+These income riders work by creating what we call "Wallet 1" and "Wallet 2."
 Wallet 1 is real money.
-If you surrender the annuity that is what you get.
+If you "cash in" the annuity, that is what you get.

-"Wallet 2" is an accounting entry referred to as your "income base".
+"Wallet 2" is an accounting entry referred to as your "income base."
 It is not real money.
-It is an accounting method used to calculate the amount of guaranteed income you can withdraw if you activate the rider.
-There is typically a withdrawal percentage that is tied to your age.
+It is an accounting method used to figure out the amount of guaranteed income you can withdraw if you trigger the rider.
+There is often a withdrawal percentage that is tied to your age.

-As an example, the rider might specify you can withdraw 4% of the greater of the actual contract value (Wallet 1) or the income base (Wallet 2) if you begin taking withdrawals between 60 and 64, 4.5% if you begin between 65 and 69, and 5% if you begin taking income at 70 or later.
+For instance, the rider might say you can withdraw 4% of the greater of the actual contract value (Wallet 1) or the income base (Wallet 2) if you begin taking withdrawals between ages 60 and 64, 4.5% if you begin between ages 65 and 69, and 5% if you begin taking income at age 70 or later.

-Wallet 2 is used to provide a minimum known outcome (insurance), but if the investments do better than the guarantees provided by Wallet 2, then your income could be greater than the minimum amount.
+Wallet 2 is used to provide a minimum known outcome.
+Still, if the investments do better than the guarantees provided by Wallet 2, then your income could be greater than the minimum amount.

 Finding an Annuity with an Income Rider

 They are some really great products out there, but as with any investment, do your homework first.
-When looking for a variable annuity that offers a guaranteed withdrawal benefit rider or lifetime income rider, here’s what to look for:
+When looking for a variable annuity that offers a GLWB rider or a LIBR, here’s what to look for:

-Lifetime income riders may be referred to using several different terms, and a lifetime income rider is not the same as a guaranteed minimum withdrawal benefit.
-To understand the difference, read Lifetime Income Benefit Description.
+- Know the terms of the rider.
+LIBRs may be referred to using different terms, and a LIBR is not the same as a GLWB.

+- Low fees.
 The total fees you pay on an annual basis, including any fee paid to your advisor, should be 3% a year or less.
-To see a list of all fees you could incur read Variable Annuity Fees and Expenses.

-You want to find a guaranteed minimum withdrawal rider of lifetime income rider that does not require you to annuitize your contract in order to exercise the rider.
-What does that mean?
-It means you can withdraw a guaranteed amount each year (5% for example), but if you needed to, you could still access your remaining principal (although doing so may reduce the amount of guaranteed income you could withdraw).
-It also means upon your death, any remaining funds are still available to pass along to heirs.
+- No annuitization required.
+You want to find an income rider that does not require you to annuitize your contract in order to use it.
+That means you can withdraw a guaranteed amount each year (5% for instance), but if you need to, you could still access your principal.
+Note that doing so may reduce the amount of guaranteed income you could withdraw.
+It also means that upon your death, any funds that are left can still be passed along to heirs.

-If you're looking for an annuity that has a guaranteed income feature I'd recommend searching AnnuityFYI, which keeps an updated list of competitive annuities that offer either a guaranteed minimum withdrawal benefit or lifetime income rider.
+If you're looking for an annuity that has a guaranteed income feature, search AnnuityFYI, which keeps an updated list of competitive annuities that offer either a GLWB rider or an LIBR.